dbolotov/human_activity_recognition_with_vw/README.md

 ####Technical findings
 - vw csoaa: will output an additional line in the output prediction file.
 Ran prediction with labeled examples, and this line did not have an example label.
 - vw csoaa: try removing class costs from testing file.
 Prediction is 100% accurate, not sure if this is because the test examples are labeled.
+If labels are removed, result is same as when running model with -t option.
+Seems that csoaa results in perfect prediction.
+- vw csoaa: not using any costs with this option will result in 100% accuracy on test set.